Bryan D. Hayes, PharmD, DABAT, FAACT, FASHP

 I am a Board Certified Pharmacotherapy Specialist (BCPS) and my passions include advancing pharmacy resident education and research training, mentorship, national committee involvement, and global health.
 My practice interests include cardiology, toxicology, and infectious diseases.

-Michael O’Brien, PharmD @MikeEMPharmD
+Mike O’Brien, PharmD @MikeEMPharmD

 The main goals of this site are: